THE WEDDING PHOTO GUIDE

 Have guests sit down

-Seasoned officiants usually know to tell guests to sit back down when the ceremony is about to begin....but not all of them remember so there's this awkward time where everyone is looking around wondering what to do.
+Seasoned officiants usually know to tell guests to sit back down when the ceremony starts....but not all of them remember so there's this awkward time where everyone is looking around wondering what to do.

 06.